MDO-Standards/Philote.jl/docs/src/index.md

 - **Philote-Python**: Python library that wraps and serves Julia disciplines via gRPC
 - **Philote-Cpp**: Protocol buffer definitions for language-agnostic communication

-Together, these components enable you to write high-performance analysis code in Julia and integrate it seamlessly with MDO frameworks like OpenMDAO.
+Together, these components enable you to write high-performance analysis code in Julia and integrate it seamlessly with MDO frameworks using a Philote client library.

 ## Features